Requirements Coverage-Guided Minimization for Natural Language Test Cases: Problem Definition: Test Suite Minimization in Automotive Requirements Testing

 \textbf{Find:} a subset $\mathcal{T}' \subseteq \mathcal{T}$ such that:

 This problem extends the classical \emph{set cover problem}, which is known to be NP-hard, by introducing two additional constraints: a strict minimization budget and a diversity objective.
-In particular, the selected test subset must maintain full requirement coverage under a fixed budget while minimizing the overall similarity among test cases.
+In particular, the selected test subset must maintain full requirement coverage within a fixed budget while minimizing overall test-case similarity.
 As a result, solving this problem exactly is computationally intractable for large-scale industrial systems.
 Therefore, practical heuristics or approximation strategies are typically employed in automotive domains to achieve efficient and effective test suite minimization, especially when additional factors, such as fault detection capability, execution cost, or coverage redundancy, are also considered.